 The process of adapting a curriculum in a national context is related to the extent to which national systems are influenced by international standards and market trends.
 The national VET systems cannot exist in isolation from educational and technological developments at international level.
-The challenge that arises is how to balance the international requirements
+The challenge that arises is how to balance the international requirements with national needs.
+The facilitation of alignment between national and European level is through the continuous adaptation of national VET standards, programmes and certificates to take into consideration external requirements and needs (CEDEFOP, 2020).

 So far, the referencing between NQF and EQF has been achieved by 36 countries (CEDEFOP, 2019).
 In terms of CHAISE it includes all participating countries except for Spain.

 Apart from the learning outcomes approach, the comparison among qualifications across Europe can be done through existing reference EU tools, such as ESCO.
 Another way is the involvement of stakeholders from NQF in the skills development phase.
 Another suggestion towards alignment is to take into consideration the new Skills agenda, launched on 1 July 2020 by the European Commission.
 The Skills agenda is referring to skills intelligence and how European education providers can contribute to green and digital transition.

 Lastly, another way to ensure comparability between EQF and NQF is the use of level descriptors that indicate the location of a particular qualification.
 Level descriptors can be seen as the most generic and abstract articulation of learning outcomes.
 This enables learners and education providers to position a qualification in relation to other qualifications (Bjørnåvold & Rusu, 2018).
 The descriptors should (Bjørnåvold & Rusu, 2018, p.
-15):
+15) :

-- "a) be sufficiently general to accommodate different parts of education and training systems; - (b) be sufficiently detailed and multifaceted to capture the institutional complexities, priorities and stakeholder interests of the national qualification system; - (c) capture domains and subdomains of learning (horizontal dimension); - (d) be able to reflect and capture how knowledge, skills and competences increase in breadth, depth and complexity when moving from lower to higher levels (vertical dimension); - (e) act as a reference point for international comparison."
+"a) be sufficiently general to accommodate different parts of education and training systems;

+(b) be sufficiently detailed and multifaceted to capture the institutional complexities, priorities and stakeholder interests of the national qualification system;

+(c) capture domains and subdomains of learning (horizontal dimension);

+(d) be able to reflect and capture how knowledge, skills and competences increase in breadth, depth and complexity when moving from lower to higher levels (vertical dimension);

+(e) act as a reference point for international comparison."